 We use a boundary-focused definition when we say, for example, that the “Classic” period in Mexican archaeology is “that period which extends from the year 300 to the year 900.”
 An event that takes place in 901 is by definition post-Classic.
 An event in 899 is by definition Classic.
 There is no being “more Classic” or “less Classic” with this kind of definition.

 Most everyday definitions are center-focused, not boundary-focused.
 It is hard to get too rigid about the definition of “nerd,” for example, or of “party” or of “yellow.”
-But boundary-focused identifications are necessary in law (Was it a parking violation or not?), in science (Is the eggshell color normal or abnormal?), and in many other areas (Is the respondent a potential voter or not?).
+But boundary-focused identifications are necessary in law (Was it a parking violation or not?), in science (Is the eggshell color normal or abnormal?), and in many other areas (Is the person who signed the form a registered voter or not?).
 This is especially critical if quantitative measurements are needed.
 (E.g., what percentage of voters make decisions based on negative campaign ads?)

 Creating boundary-focused definitions is called “operationalization.”
 Operationalization is a critical process in setting out a plan of research because it is how you decide what information to collect, and how to classify the facts you assemble.

 For example, in archaeology we may want to know whether ancient “cities” are significantly associated with “river basin adaptations,” but to be precise about it we need to operationalize these terms, that is, to create boundary-focused definitions of them so we can count examples, calculate correlations, and so on.
-Some instances that we force into our definitions will not fit comfortably, but the strength of the method comes from our ability to count cases and thereby to see patterns that would otherwise be invisible.
+What counts as “ancient”?
+What counts as a “city”?
+What counts as a “river basin adaptation”?
+Some instances that we force into our definitions will not fit comfortably, but the strength of operationalization comes from our ability to count cases and thereby to see patterns that would otherwise be invisible.